Anshumaan-Chauhan02/CheMapBERT/README.md

 ## Future Works:
 * Try to use other Faster models (less parameters) - such as DistilBERT and Larger Models - such as RoBERTa
+* Query to filter information into various types
 * Introduce more datasets in fine-tuning

 <br><br><br>